Part of the Snowmad Sassy Business Corner: quick, blunt marketing lessons for wedding venues that want more inquiries and less nonsense.

 Why These Lists Are Actually Hurting Your Brand

-Every time you post a generic fun facts list, a brand strategist loses their will to live.
-Because:
+Every time a wedding pro posts a generic fun facts list, a brand strategist loses their will to live.

-• It screams “I copied this format from another wedding pro!”
+• Scream “I copied this format from another wedding pro.”

-• It tells couples absolutely nothing about your actual value
+• Tell couples almost nothing about your actual value.

-• It makes you sound exactly like everyone else
+• Make you sound exactly like everyone else.

-• It gives big “first day on Instagram” energy
+• Give big “first day on Instagram” energy.

 What Couples Actually Want to Know About You

-Spoiler alert: It’s not your hot sauce preferences or your football allegiances.
+Spoiler alert: it is not your hot sauce preferences or your football allegiances.

 • How you handle wedding day chaos

-• Why you’re actually good at what you do
+• Why you are actually good at what you do

 • What makes your approach different